clarkcb/xsearch/README.md

     $ cabal build

-<code>cabal</code> will complain about missing dependencies.
-You will need to
+`cabal` will complain about missing dependencies.
+You will need to install them.
-install them.
 For example, for this specified dependency:

     --dependency='timeit=timeit-1.0.0.0-b5d83acfe823666e0ea6354a3ae30d03'

-Run this <code>cabal</code> command:
+Run this `cabal` command:

     $ cabal install timeit

-Once all dependencies satisfied, you should be able to build
-<code>hssearch</code> successfully with <code>cabal build</code>.
-This will
-create the <code>hssearch</code> executable under _dist/build/HsSearch/hssearch_, to which I then created a soft link under _~/bin_.
+Once all dependencies satisfied, you should be able to build `hssearch` successfully with `cabal build`.
+This will create the `hssearch` executable under _dist/build/HsSearch/hssearch_, to which I then created a soft link under _~/bin_.